 3. Get Some Exercise

-Another reason to eat a nutrient-rich diet and exercise is to help protect your bones, since having a thyroid disorder already interferes with your ability to maintain bone strength.
-Having very high levels of thyroid hormone interferes with your body’s normal ability to incorporate calcium or other minerals into your bones, which means you need to do whatever you can to lower bone loss in other ways.
+Another reason to eat a nutrient-rich diet and to exercise is to help protect your bones, since having a thyroid disorder already interferes with your ability to maintain bone strength.
+Having very high levels of thyroid hormone interferes with your body’s normal ability to incorporate calcium or other minerals into your bones.
+This means you need to do whatever you can to lower bone loss in other ways.
 Strength training, including doing bodyweight exercises at home, helps keep bones strong as you age.

 4. Quit Smoking